SockguardSockguard

 These controls are on by default where they are pure redaction because runtime env vars routinely carry credentials and Docker read APIs expose raw host mount paths plus internal network layout.

-Every request is logged with method, path, decision, matched rule index, selected client profile when present, latency, request ID, and client metadata.
-Upstream reverse-proxy errors are correlated with the outer access-log entry by shared request ID.
+Every request is stamped with a proxy-generated canonical X-Request-Id and logged with method, raw path, normalized_path, decision, matched rule index, selected client profile when present, latency, request ID, trace context, and client metadata.
+If the caller supplied its own request ID, Sockguard preserves it separately as client_request_id in logs instead of trusting it as the canonical correlation key.

 Dangerous Docker API Endpoints